Chocks: Indians - Foreign Alliance In Indian Independence

 *On the orders of General Dyer, the Jallianwala Bagh massacre took place, killing nearly 400 people and injuring 1200.

-*Following in the footsteps of Rash Behari Bose, Subash Chandra Bose set up Azad Hind with the support of Japan, and Mohammad Iqbal Shedai established Battaglione Azad Hindustan with the support of Italy.
+*Following in the footsteps of Rash Behari Bose, Subhas Chandra Bose established "Free India" (Azad Hind) with the support of Japan, while Mohammad Iqbal Shedai formed the "Free India Battalion" (Battaglione Azad Hindoustan) with the support of Italy.

-# Rash Behari Bose - German - Franz Von Papen
+# Rash Behari Bose + German Chancellor Franz Von Papen

-# Subash Chandra Bose - Japan - Hirohito
+# Subash Chandra Bose + Japan Emperor Hirohito

-# Mohammad Iqbal Shedai - Italy - Mussolini
+# Mohammad Iqbal Shedai + Italy Prime Minister Mussolini

 Role of INA

-*Japan was industrialising and seeking colonies, much like the Western world.
+*Japan was industrializing and seeking colonies, much like the Western world.

 *During World War 2, Japan occupied Burma, Thailand, the Philippines, and the Andaman Islands.